Today I’m pleased to introduce artist Christy Schwathe from New Mexico. Her work and story inspires me, and I hope it will inspire you as well!

-Can you tell me a little bit about yourself and your journey with art?
+Can you tell me a little about your background and interests?
+What’s life like in New Mexico?

 I grew up living on the second story of an old house, in a small town in Colorado, where my parents ran a restaurant on the first floor surrounded by vegetable and flower gardens.
 It was an interesting and busy childhood with days filled with different people and projects and nights falling asleep with the muffled sounds of silverware clattering and delicious smells drifting upstairs.
 Besides being influenced by the hard work and creativity of my parents, I surrounded myself with artists, both in my family and the community.
 I figured out early that the restaurant business was way too much work and making art sounded way more fun.
 Eventually, I ended up earning my degree in art at UNM in Albuquerque, NM, falling in love with printmaking and focusing on that as well as drawing.
 In the years since school, I’ve worn many hats, all of them creative.
 I’ve spent time working in art supply stores, printing clothing and t shirts, managing a small open press and for a while I had a small business sewing bags and accessories out of recycled materials before coming back to making my art full time.